Kiran Mazumdar Shaw

 Kiran holds a bachelor’s degree in science (Zoology Hons.) from Bangalore University and has earned a master’s degree in malting and brewing from Ballarat College, Melbourne University.
 She has been awarded with several honorary degrees from Ballarat (2004), University of Abertay (2007), University of Glasgow (2008), Heriot-Watt University (2008), National University of Ireland (2012) and Trinity College, Dublin (2012) for her pre-eminent contributions in the field of biotechnology.

-Kiran is married to Mr. John Shaw, a Scotsman and Indophile, who headed a leading textiles MNC Madura Coats as Chairman and Managing Director before joining Biocon in 1999 where he served as the Vice-Chairman and Non-Executive Director of Biocon for over 22 years, before retiring recently in July 2021.
-He has contributed majorly to the transformation of Biocon from a small enzymes company to a globally recognized biopharmaceutical company and has played an important role in ensuring the highest levels of corporate governance in the Company, as well as, in the financial and strategic development of the group.
+Ms. Mazumdar-Shaw’s husband, Mr. John Shaw, served as the Vice Chairman of Biocon for 22 years.
+A Scotsman and an Indophile, he had contributed majorly to the transformation of Biocon from a small enzymes company to a globally recognized biopharmaceutical company.
+He played an important role in ensuring the highest levels of corporate governance in the Company, as well as in the financial and strategic development of the group.
+Before joining Biocon in 1999, he headed a leading textiles company, Madura Coats, as Chairman.